 Real total tax revenue declined in seven states.
 The largest declines in real total tax revenue were in Iowa (-3.0 percent), Florida (-2.9 percent), New Hampshire (-2.5 percent), and Connecticut (-2.1 percent).
 The drop was less than 1.0 percent in North Carolina, Ohio, and Vermont.
 No tax was singularly responsible for the declines in these states.

-Total state tax revenue increased 0.2 percent in real terms during the year ending in the second quarter of 2017 compared with the previous yearlong period.
+Total general sales tax revenue increased 1.6 percent in real terms over the year ending in the first quarter of 2018 compared with the previous four quarters.

-Total individual income tax revenue increased 0.1 percent in real terms during the year ending in the second quarter of 2017 compared with the previous four quarters.
-The nearly flat revenue may in part reflect taxpayers delaying capital gain realizations and other investment income from 2016 to 2017 in anticipation of lower federal tax rates (as advocated by President Trump and members of Congress).
+Total individual income tax revenue increased 5.4 percent in real terms during the year ending in the first quarter of 2018 compared with the previous four quarters.